0xdefaceme/whitepaper/README.md

 value too high/low"`.
 This will allow the attacker to submit the vulnerability again but with a correct `damage` estimate.

-#### 6. What if two critical vulnerabilities are found at the same time?

-It's in the contract operator's discretion to sort this out.
-If there are more than two vulnerabilities found at the same time, overall having a greater damage estimate than the exploitable's balance then, we recommend the contract operator to simply process them sequentially.
-There might additionally be the case where a vulnerability cannot be submitted as there is no bounty-ETH stocked in the exploitable contract.
-In that case, the attacker should wait for the ETH to be restocked by the contract operator.

-#### 7. What if a legit vulnerability is committed but the contract operator choses to audit the contract code themselves instead of paying the bounty?
+#### 6. What if a legit vulnerability is committed but the contract operator choses to audit the contract code themselves instead of paying the bounty?

 Assume an attacker finds a vulnerability and commits it.
 A contract operator could now choose to not `pay` for the vulnerability and audit the contract code